The Rising Sun Inn Crownsville, Maryland

 Picture

-The Friends of the Rising Sun Inn, a 501(c)3 non-profit organization, is firmly committed to keep this special, historic building standing strong.
+The Friends of the Rising Sun Inn, an all-volunteer, 501(c)3 non-profit organization, is firmly committed to keep this special, historic building standing strong.

 The house itself, constructed in two sections, measures approximately 20 X 60 feet.
 The earlier section containing the tap room, circa 1753, has a gable roof and features a brick gable end, laid in header bond.
 Colonial header bond brickwork is uncommon in the United States, surviving examples are rare outside of Annapolis and Chestertown.
 This end of the house also includes an interior chimney that serves the basement, first floor, and second floor.